base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 ## Objectives

-By the end of this guide you should be able to do the following:
+By the end of this guide, you should be able to do the following:

 - Setup Foundry for Base
 - Create an NFT smart contract for Base